programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 You will then be prompted to name your story.
 I will name my story “First Day in the Office.”
 Once you type in a name for your story, click “+Add.”
 Twine will then take you to the story map.
 This grid is the developer, or creator, view of your story.
 From here, you can add to and edit your story.

 ## Creating Your First Passage
+We are now going to add some content to our game by filling in a passage.
 The basic organizational unit in Twine is a passage.
 A passage is one “screen” of text that the player will see before navigating to another screen.

 A new Twine story starts out with one blank passage in the middle of the screen.
 To edit this passage, double click on it.
 Once you do, the passage will enlarge to reveal a text editing box.
 Add the title “the beginning.”
 Add the following text to the body of the passage.